DingDingFan/Whole-genome-duplication/WGD_subgenome_split/Readme.md

 ## Contact

-If any communiction please mail to biocomfun@qq.com.
+If any problem, please mail to biocomfun@qq.com.

 Thanks you very much !